Interim Sexual Misconduct Policy and Procedures

 C. Informal Resolution

 Before a final investigative report is created, either party may ask the Title IX Coordinator to attempt informal resolution to reach an agreement with the other party.
-Informal resolution will typically include mediation or facilitated conversations between the parties.
+Informal resolution may include mediation or facilitated conversations between the parties.
 The option of informal resolution, its format, and the length of the informal resolution process is determined by the Title IX Coordinator in their sole discretion.

 Upon request for informal resolution, the Title IX Coordinator will notify the other party of the request and ask whether the other party wishes to attempt an informal resolution.
 If both parties are interested in informal resolution, and the Title IX Coordinator agrees it is appropriate, the Title IX Coordinator will issue written notification to each of the parties regarding: